spiritlake/ares-extras/plugins/cortex/plugin/help/en/cortex.md

 This game uses a simplified implementation of the [Cortex System](http://www.drivethrurpg.com/product/58488/Cortex-Classic-System-Role-Playing-Game) used in the Firefly and Leverage RPGs.

 The Cortex RPG is copyright by Margaret Weis Productions.
+You'll need a copy of the rulebook to get the full rules set and all of the trait effects.